Mahdi-Golriz/Slider-PureJS-SCSS/README.md

 Through this project, I gained practical experience in working with DOM elements, manipulating - them, handling events, and interacting with web APIs.
 Initially, I designed an algorithm to implement the required features, then used the Factory Design Pattern for the implementation.
 For styling, I leveraged SCSS and its various capabilities.

+You can customize the slider by specifying options such as the initial slide to be displayed, the autoplay interval, and the slider's dimensions.
+Additionally, you have the flexibility to define the number of slides directly in the HTML section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With